gusainDeekshu/alterAssignment/README.md

 Challenges Faced: Successfully deployed using ECR, ECS, and Load Balancing, but it cost $2 per day.

-Solution:Due to high costs, switched to Render for a more cost-effective solution.
+Solution:Due to high costs, switched to Railway(Free tire) for a more cost-effective solution.

 Future Improvements